jaantollander/masters-thesis/content/30_monitoring.md

 ## Entry resets
 If Jobstats has not updated the statistics of an entry within the *cleanup interval*, it removes the entry, referred to as *reset*.
-That is, if the snapshot time is older than the cleanup interval.
+That is if the snapshot time is older than the cleanup interval.
 We can specify the cleanup interval in the configuration using the `job_cleanup_interval` parameter.
 The default cleanup interval is 10 minutes.

 We *detect the resets* by observing if any counter-values have decreased.
 This method does not detect reset if the new counter value is larger than the old one, but it is uncommon because counter values typically grow large.
-In this case, we will underestimate the counter increment when calculating the difference between two counter values.
+We will underestimate the counter increment in this case when calculating the difference between two counter values.

 ## Computing rates